cysouw/diathesis/text/c02_structure.md

 ## Chaining {#sec:intro-chaining}

-### Isolated diatheses
+### Beyond solitary remapping

 Many diatheses just remap a single role.
-Such sole diatheses are called ~~isolated diatheses~~ here.
+Such solitary diatheses are called ~~isolated diatheses~~ here.
 However, there are also many diatheses in which more than one role is remapped.
-I distinguish the following kinds of role-remappings, of which only the first two are frequently attested.
+I distinguish the following kinds of combined role-remappings, of which only the first is frequently attested.

-- ~~Isolated Diathesis~~: Only one role changes its formal marking.
+- ~~Chained Diathesis~~ ([@sec:intro-chained-diatheses]): Two roles change their formal marking, forming a chain in which one role changes its form from X to Y, while the other role changes its form from Y to Z. This results in a chain ~~[X › Y › Z]~~.
-- ~~Chained Diathesis~~: Two roles change their formal marking, forming a chain in which one role changes its form from X to Y, while the other role changes its form from Y to Z. This results in a chain ~~[X › Y › Z]~~.
+- ~~Multi-chained Diathesis~~ ([@sec:intro-multi-chained-diatheses]): More than two roles change their formal marking, forming a longer chain of connected changes.
-- ~~Multi-chained Diathesis~~: More than two roles change their formal marking, forming a longer chain of connected changes.
+- ~~Disjunct Diathesis~~ ([@sec:intro-disjunct-diatheses]): Two or more roles change their formal marking, with no overlap between marking.

-- ~~Disjunct Diathesis~~: Two (or more) roles change their formal marking, with no overlap between marking.
+Chained diatheses are surprisingly frequent in German, and my impression is that this pervasiveness extends to many other languages beyond German.
+In a chained diathesis the result of the first remapping is the start of the second remapping.
+This can be conceptualised as a 'push' or 'pull' chain in which one remapping induces another.
+The prevalence of such chains is probably caused by two general tendencies of language structure, namely ~~distinctness~~ and ~~default marking~~.
+These tendencies are formulated here as hypotheses for language structure in general, beyond the specifics of German.

-### Chained diatheses
+First, the tendency for distinctness causes language to disprefer multiple constituents with the same structure in a single clause.
+For example, the German languages tends to prevent two accusatives in the same clause.
+In effect, if a diathesis would gives rise to such a duplication, then the duplicated constituent is preferably 'pushed' out to another kind of marking.
+Second, the principle of default marking induces languages to mark at least one of its constituents as the 'default' in each clause.
+For example, in German the nominative subject has to be present in almost every clause.
+As a result, if a diathesis removes this preferred constituent, then another constituent is typically 'pulled' into this kind of marking.
+It remains to be further investigated whether these two forces really exist, and whether the two tendencies can be teased apart.

-When two roles are remapped by a single diathesis it is surprisingly frequent for them to be chained.
-In a ~~chained diathesis~~ the end-result of a first remapping is the start of the second remapping.
-This can be conceptualised as a 'push' chain in which one remapping induces another.
-A reason for the prevalence of such chains might be that the German language strongly disprefers multiple constituents of the same kind (e.g. two accusatives) in the same clause.
+### Chained diatheses {#sec:intro-chained-diatheses}

-Chained diatheses typically occur when the nominative subject is involved in the diathesis.
+In German, chained diatheses typically occur when the nominative subject is involved in the diathesis.
 There can only be a single nominative subject in a German clause, and it is highly unusual to have a sentence without a nominative subject.
 This implies that any diathesis involving the nominative subject typically includes two remappings, namely one from something else to nominative and a second remapping of the erstwhile nominative to something else.

 A prototypical example of a chained diathesis involving the nominative subject is the *werden* passive [@next].
 Here, the erstwhile accusative *Kuchen* 'cake' is turned into a nominative, while the erstwhile nominative *Lehrling* 'apprentice' is removed (or optionally retained as a *von* prepositional phrase).
 So, we have a chain consisting of the role-remappings ~~[OBJ › SBJ]~~ and ~~[SBJ › ADJ]~~.